ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 Sometimes quizzes have associated readings or videos to supplement lecture.

-### Lab Reports/Portfolio Posts
+### Homeworks

-Every other Wednesday (that's in weeks 2, 4, 6, 8, 10) you will submit a lab report on work from the previous week or two of lab material.
-This will take the form of a blog post on a personal site you created in the first week.
-At the end of the quarter this means you'll have a personal web site with 5 posts detailing what you learned.
+Every Monday starting week 2, homework will release (that's in weeks 2, 3, 4, 4 and 5) and you will submit on Sunday via Gradescope the ipynb file **(Note: Not a pdf!)**.

 For each post, our staff will review it and give a **0-3** score along with feedback: